ehthiede/EMUS/docs/html/_sources/datastructures.txt

 Parameters for Harmonic windows
 ---------------------------------
-These variables contain parameters of the window sampling system.

 :centers: Two-dimensional array-like containing the center of
           each harmonic window in collective variable space.
           The first index corresponds to the window index,